This article is part of a larger series on Accounting Software.

 QuickBooks Contractor Is Especially Good For

-- Contractors tracking job costs separate from bookkeeping: Tracking job costs in QuickBooks Premier Contractor Edition reduces your work by combining the tasks of job costing and general bookkeeping.
+- Contractors tracking job costs separately from bookkeeping: Tracking job costs in QuickBooks Premier Contractor Edition reduces your work by combining the tasks of job costing and general bookkeeping.
 Like many small contractors, you might try to track the costs of jobs in an Excel spreadsheet.
 Not only will the Contractor Edition reduce your work by combining tasks, but it will also avoid costs being missed since job costs are tied to total company expenses.

 QuickBooks Contractor Edition Is Not a Good Fit For